xiong-ying/CZ3004-image-recognition-robot-car/readme.md

 Computer Vision Tool - OpenCV

 How to use:
-a.
-On Rpi, install tflite_runtime, opencv
-b. refer to "main.py" for example of usage
+On Rpi, install tflite_runtime, opencv.
+Then, refer to "main.py" for example of usage